List of state applications for an Article V Convention: U.S. Term Limits

-The U.S. Term Limits Resolution calls for limiting the terms of members of Congress.
-States passing applications are Florida in 2016, Alabama in 2018, Missouri in 2018 and 2022, West Virginia in 2021, and Wisconsin in 2022 for a total of five states.
+The U.S. Term Limits Resolution, campaigned for by US Term Limits, calls for a constitutional amendment limiting the terms of members of Congress.
+States passing applications are Florida in 2016; Alabama in 2018; Missouri in 2018 (reprised in 2022 to avert expiration); West Virginia in 2021; Wisconsin in 2022; Oklahoma in 2023; Louisiana, North Carolina and Tennessee all in 2024; Indiana, South Carolina and South Dakota all in 2025—for a total of 12 states to date.

 Paulsen style application counts

 Michael Stokes Paulsen holds that the applications for a convention alone should govern the convention.
 Thus, this section contains counts of applications based on groupings not excluded by the applications themselves.

-Counts including class IV, V, or VI applications would be limited to those with the same description, and can be found by sorting the list by topic.
+Counts including class IV, V, or VI applications would be limited to those with the same description and can be found by sorting the list by topic.

-Class I and II Applications
+Class I and II applications

 Indiana, Missouri, Ohio, Texas, and Wisconsin have outstanding applications for a convention to propose amendments, with no accompanying issue.

 Alabama has a request for a convention limiting tariffs, and South Carolina one for clarification on Amendment X, each implying that other amendments may be considered.